 We need to learn a little probability theory to go further in our work on game theory.

 We’ll start with some finite set of ‘events’.
 The idea is that these are things that can happen—for example, choices you could make while playing a game.
+We assume that if one of these outcomes happens, the others don’t.
 A ‘probability distribution’ on this set assigns to each event a number called a ‘probability’—which says, roughly speaking, how likely that event is.
 If we’ve got some event we’ll call its probability

 For example, suppose we’re interested in whether it will rain today or not.
 Then we might look at a set of two events: